mdn/content/files/en-us/web/javascript/reference/operators/import/index.md

 Use dynamic import only when necessary.
 The static form is preferable for loading initial dependencies, and can benefit more readily from static analysis tools and [tree shaking](/en-US/docs/Glossary/Tree_shaking).

-If your file is not run as a module (if it's referenced in an HTML file, the script tag must have `type="module"`), you will not be able to use static import declarations, but the asynchronous dynamic import syntax will always be available, allowing you to import modules into non-module environments.
+If your file is not run as a module (if it's referenced in an HTML file, the script tag must have `type="module"`), you will not be able to use static import declarations.
+On the other hand, the asynchronous dynamic import syntax is always available, allowing you to import modules into non-module environments.

 The `options` parameter allows different kinds of import options.
 For example, [import assertions](/en-US/docs/Web/JavaScript/Reference/Statements/import/assert):